Local partnership work with an international focus

 Sheetal Chhabria (Ph.D.
-Columbia University) is a historian of South Asia with interests in the global histories of capitalism, urban studies, and the production of poverty and inequality.
+Columbia University) is a historian of South Asia whose research and teaching focus on the production of poverty and inequality.
 Her research has been funded by the Social Science Research Council, the American Institute of Pakistan Studies, and the American Historical Association.

-Associate Dean of Global Initiatives, Director of The Walter Commons for Global Study and Engagement, Professor of Chinese
+Dean of Strategic and Global Initiatives, Director of The Walter Commons for Global Study and Engagement, Professor of Chinese

 A scholar of modern Chinese literature, Amy Dooling has published books on 20th century women’s writing and feminist literary culture.
 As Associate Dean of Global Initiatives, Dooling works with offices and individuals across campus to coordinate the College’s global education efforts.